-I think it’s safe to say that Toronto Maple Leafs Dave Nonis has had a pretty mediocre summer.
-No, he didn’t break the bank on any underwhelming free agents, like he did in 2013, but he also didn’t demonstrably improve the Leafs in any significant way – if anything they are shallower than they were last season.
-And this is particularly alarming given that the Leafs were among the worst defensive teams of the shot tracking era.
+I think it’s safe to say that Toronto Maple Leafs’ GM Dave Nonis has had a pretty mediocre summer.
+No, he didn’t break the bank on any underwhelming free agents, like he did in 2013.
+But he also didn’t demonstrably improve the Leafs in any significant way – if anything they are shallower than they were last season.
+And this is particularly alarming given that the Leafs were among the worst defensive teams of the shot-tracking era.

 But I will give him one thing: he made a smart move during the summer of 2014 – he signed Jake Gardiner to a 5-year deal, with an average hit of $4.05 million.